Shark fin soup

-Shark fin soup is a soup or stewed dish served in parts of China, Taiwan, and Southeast Asia.
-The shark fins provide texture, while the taste comes from the other soup ingredients.
+Shark's fin soup is a soup or stewed dish served in parts of China and Southeast Asia.
+The shark fins provide texture, while the taste comes from the other ingredients.
 It is commonly served at special occasions such as weddings and banquets, or as a luxury item.

-However, it has been condemned by the Humane Society International, which states that approximately 72 million sharks are killed each year for their fins.
+It has been condemned by the Humane Society International, which states that approximately 72 million sharks are killed each year for their fins.
 Currently, international concerns over the sustainability and welfare of sharks have impacted consumption and availability of the soup worldwide.
 Recently, health concerns about the high concentration of BMAA in shark fins have arisen.

 Shark fin soup substitutes have lately appeared on the market which do not require any shark fins, thus avoiding the environmental damage caused by the shark finning practice.

 Preparation

 Traditional shark fin soup or stew is made with fins obtained from a variety of shark species.
 Raw fins are processed by first removing the skin and denticles before trimming them into shapes and bleaching to a more desirable coloration.

 Sharks' fins are sold dried, cooked, wet, and frozen.
 Ready-to-eat shark fin soup is also readily available in Asian markets.

 Dried fins come in cooked and skinned (shredded) and raw and unskinned (whole), the latter requiring more preparation.
 Both need to be softened before they can be used to prepare soup.